-Canada USA Borderlands - Planeta.com
+Canada USA Borderlands

-Launching our new resource page documenting the borderlands of Canada and the USA.
+Launching our resource page documenting the borderlands of Canada and the USA.

 Wikipedia: The Canada–United States border (French: frontière Canada–États-Unis), is the longest international border in the world between two countries.
 Eight Canadian provinces and territories (Yukon, British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, and New Brunswick), and thirteen U.S. states (Alaska, Washington, Idaho, Montana, North Dakota, Minnesota, Michigan, Ohio, Pennsylvania, New York, Vermont, New Hampshire, and Maine) are located along the border.